tommiahonen/ais-simulator/README.md

 Run with `java -jar target/ais-simulator-microbundle.jar`.

+After that you can access the web UI from http://localhost:8080.

+P.S.
+In case you don't have any AIS files, you can download one using `wget https://web.ais.dk/aisdata/aisdk-2021-08-01.zip` and then run `unzip aisdk-2021-08-01.zip`.

-## REST API
+## Web UI

-The microservice contains a REST API which makes it possible to:
+There is a web UI http://localhost:8080/ which makes it possible to:
+- change simulator state:
+  - start streaming of AIS data, or resume streaming if stream is currently paused.
+  - stop streaming of AIS data (stop stream and disconnect all currently connected clients)
+  - pause streaming of AIS data (pause stream but retain connection to all currently connected clients)
+- make the stream contain only every nth value in the file
-- upload new AIS files
+- upload new AIS files (.csv datafile)
 - select which AIS file is currently being streamed to clients
-- start, stop and pause the current stream
-- make the stream contain only every nth value in the file

-The OpenAPI specification for that REST interface is available at http://localhost:8080/openapi.

-There is also Swagger UI available for the REST interface at http://localhost:8080/rest/openapi-ui/.

-## Web UI

-There is also a web UI which makes it possible to perform the same operations as from the REST API.

-The web UI can be accesed from http://localhost:8080/

 <div style="text-align: center">